Your Clarksdale Press Register applauds the Mayor and Board of Commissioner’s plans to clean up Clarksdale.

 We said earlier it is good the city has finally decided to embark on an effort to clean up their dilapidated homes.

 The plan is for the city and contractors to quickly tear down these properties and haul the debris to the dump.
 Contractors have also been hired to come in with dirt and level the property.
-The goal is to have a lot that can be mowed next spring.
+The goal is to have a lot that can be mowed next year.